How to Manage Tasks

 - Communicate Clearly – Be crystal clear when it comes to assigning tasks to somebody else.
 What exactly are you asking them to do?
 Do they understand what the expected final deliverable?
 There are numerous methods of making sure they understand.
 One of the more insulting ones that I’ve seen used in the past is having someone repeat back to you what you just said.
 How condescending.
 Treat your team with the respect they deserve and you’ll find that communication is that much easier.
 You’ll know if someone understands what they need to do or if it needs further explanation.

-- Provide Context – A good thing to do when if you want to know how to manage tasks is to provide the context around that task that has been assigned.
+- Provide Context – A good thing to do is to provide the context around that task that has been assigned.
 They may know “what” they need to do, but may not know “why”.
 This is important to getting things done because, if they run into a problem or situation that slows things down and you can’t be found, they can make the decision because they understand the bigger picture and context.

 - Determine Standards – When it comes to assigning tasks, you must also make sure they understand what the desired outcome looks like from a quality perspective.
 You could say ‘build a house’ and then be terribly disappointed when you see they built a straw house rather than the brick house you imagined.
 Be very clear as to what standards you expect the task at hand to meet.